schihwa/syncStream/README.md

 - **Synchronization Server**: Utilizes SignalR for WebSocket-based communication to manage and broadcast video playback state to all connected clients.
 - **User Management Service**: Handles user sessions, party creation, and maintains client records.

+## Technology Stack

+- **Frontend**: Vue.js for dynamic user interfaces, HTML, and CSS with Bootstrap for styling.
+- **Backend**: .NET Minimal API for lightweight and efficient server-side logic.
+- **Real-time Communication**: SignalR for WebSocket-based real-time updates.
+- **Database**: SQLite for managing user sessions, party details, and synchronization data.
+- **Video Player**: Video.js for a customizable and robust video playback experience.

 ## Database Schema

 We have three main tables in our database:

 ### Clients Table
 This table keeps track of all the users (clients) in our system.
 - Each client has a unique ID.
 - We store which party they're in, their name, and whether they're the host of a party.